 Predoctoral Training Awards (stipends) will be awarded on a competitive basis.
-The amount of the stipend will be equivalent to the National Research Service Award as published on the NIH website for the year in which it is awarded (the 2005 amount is $20,772 per year).
-Four stipends are available.
+The amount of the stipend will be equivalent to the National Research Service Award as published on the NIH website for the year in which it is awarded (the 2022 amount is $26,352 per year).

 Criteria considered in awarding these stipends include course grades (undergraduate, graduate or professional), class rank (if applicable), GRE scores, previous research experience, letters of recommendation, the applicant’s Statement of Purpose, and an interview (when applicable).

 Decisions regarding allocation of stipends will be made by May 1st of each year, though decisions are often made far ahead of this date.
 When selecting stipend recipients, the committee looks at:

 - GRE scores